bgporter/cello/README.md

 - provides access to the underlying ValueTree so you can use API functions not provided by the `cello` interface.

 `Cello` is released under the terms of the [MIT license](https://opensource.org/license/mit/).

+### Acknowledgements

+- This project was largely written in response/reaction to a similar set of classes originally written by Chris Roberts, aka `cpr2323`, used in products we worked on together at Artiphon.
+- Those classes have over time seen modifications and refinements added by coworkers there including Vincent Berthiaume, Joël Langlois, Megan Jurek, Walter Kopacz, and Sean Maloney.
+- David Rowland's [presentation on Value Trees](https://www.youtube.com/watch?v=3IaMjH5lBEY) from ADC'17 remains probably the best overview of the capabilities of the API itself
+- Matt Gonzalez from ECHO Audio tried to convince me long ago of the utility of ValueTrees, but I hadn't quite learned to trust his recommendations as quickly and deeply as I have since then.

 ## Motivation and Overview